PostHog/posthog.com/contents/tutorials/identifying-power-users.md

 Survey submissions are stored as events in a person profile, allowing you to query them later.

-## Step 3: Build you power user cohorts
+## Step 3: Build your power user cohorts

 These are just a few examples – be creative with how you use your PostHog data.